tryigit/PlayIntegrityFix/README.md

 + **Gms spoof (fork)**

-PIFX version Droidguard reads information like fingerprint and device model differently.
+PIF version Droidguard reads information like fingerprint and device model differently.
 So hook.
 To customize, see default.pif.json.

-+ **BL Certificate Spoof 💀 (fork)**
++ **BL Certificate Spoof (fork)**

-PIFXS version uses certificate spoof method to pass the strong test.
+Both PIF and PIFS versions allow you to set custom keybox to pass the strong test.

 # Noobs
 If you fail the Meets/Strong test.
 You don't have to wait.